CsarNarciso/MyFirstSDL2Game/Readme.md

 -----
 NOTE

 you can change your executable program name, your cpp files directory (src) and the path for lib and include sdl2 files (for windows) in the Makefile.
+If you, for example, in windows, want to move the executable path to (root dir)/output/main then set path as output/main and (IMPORTANT) move the two .dll files from your too dir to this new folder where your executable will be palced (it needs the two .dll files to run!)